gowseshaik/PysimpleGUICheatSheet/README.md

 ## PysimpleGUICheatSheet
 **Simple GUI program , which shows as follows**
-- 1. text boxes for user inputs
+- Text boxes for user inputs
-- 2. shows loading gif image
+- Shows loading gif image
-- 3. and then shows a popup windows with your input text as output window
+- And then shows a popup windows with your input text as output window

 ``` python
 import PySimpleGUI as sg